Buffden/employee-management-system/docs/use-cases/UC-EM-001.md

    - System validates location exists
    - System displays location details (city, state, country)

-6. **Assign Manager (Optional)**: Actor optionally selects a manager
+6. **Assign Manager (Optional)**: Actor optionally selects a manager using typeahead component
+   - Actor must first select a department (typeahead is disabled until department is selected)
+   - Actor types employee name or email in typeahead field (minimum 2 characters)
+   - System searches employees matching the search term via `/api/employees/search`
+   - System filters results to show only employees in the selected department
+   - System displays matching employees in dropdown with name, email, and designation
+   - Actor selects a manager from the suggestions
+   - System stores the selected manager ID
    - If manager is selected:
      - System validates manager exists
-     - System validates manager is in the same department as the employee
+     - System validates manager is in the same department as the employee (enforced by typeahead filtering)
      - If validation fails, proceed to Alternative Flow 5a

 7. **Submit Form**: Actor clicks "Create Employee" button